RensithUdara/Github-Workflow-Tester/README.md

 - The workflow uses `secrets.GITHUB_TOKEN` which is automatically provided by GitHub Actions
 - Git credentials are configured within the workflow context
 - No sensitive information is committed to the repository
+- `.gitignore` excludes logs and temporary files
 - Ensure appropriate branch protection rules are in place
+- Consider using environment secrets for sensitive data
+- Review workflow logs for troubleshooting

 ## Customization